simon-lc/Silico.jl/README.md

 - create a private and a public key using
 `ssh-keygen -C "git@github.com:simon-lc/Mehrotra.jl.git"`
 - put the public key into the DEPLOY KEYS of `Mehrotra.jl`
-- put the private key into the secrets (action secrets) of DojoLight.jl
+- put the private key into the secrets (action secrets) of Silico.jl
 - use the `CI.yml` script given at the end of this thread: https://discourse.julialang.org/t/github-ci-with-private-repository-in-julia/81207/10